 - Maintain the Board as a well-functioning, balanced team led by the Chair

-The Board comprises of three Executive Directors, Michael Laurier, Ian Bristow and Michael Stephen, and three Non-Executive Directors, Shaun Robinson, Nicolas Clavel and Robert Wigley.
+The Board comprises of FOUR Executive Directors, Michael Laurier, Ian Bristow, Michael Stephen and Alexander Brennan and three Non-Executive Directors, Shaun Robinson, Nicolas Clavel and Robert Wigley.
 Nicolas Clavel is currently the Company’s Interim Chairman.
 Nicolas Clavel and Robert Wigley are each regarded as Independent Directors by the Board notwithstanding that they hold a small number of shares and also hold options over Ordinary Shares.
 The Board considers that both Nicolas Clavel and Robert Wigley have demonstrated the utmost regard for independence, appropriately challenging the Board and maintaining high standards of corporate governance on the Board.
 Neither Nicolas nor Robert represent any shareholder on the Board and both have a background in finance within regulated industries.
 Accordingly, the Board believes that both Nicolas and Robert exercise independent judgement in all matters relating to the Company.

 Board meetings are open and constructive, with every Director participating fully.
 Senior management are also invited to meetings when required, providing the Board with a thorough overview of the Group.
 The Board aims to meet at least four times in the year and, together with the Audit and Remuneration Committees, deals with all important aspects of the Group’s affairs.
 The Committees have the necessary skills and knowledge to discharge their duties effectively.
 The Group considers that, at this stage of its development and given the current size of its Board, it is not necessary to establish a formal Nominations Committee.
 Instead, appointments to the Board are made by the Board as a whole.
 This position, however, is reviewed on a regular basis by the Board.

-Attendance at Board and Committee Meetings so far the 2019 is shown below:
+Attendance at Board and Committee Meetings for 2021 is shown below:

 In order to be efficient, the Directors meet formally and informally both in person and by telephone.
 The Board receives timely information in a form and of a quality appropriate to enable it to discharge its duties.
 Board papers are circulated by email with sufficient time before meetings, allowing time for full consideration and necessary clarifications before the meetings.
 Board papers are compiled into a board pack for the meetings themselves.